pmbaldha/Email-Tracker-WordPress-Email-Tracking-Plugin/readme.txt

 === Email Tracker – WordPress Email Tracking Plugin for Email Read and Click (Compatible with WooCommerce, EDD) ===
-Contributors: pmbaldha, freemius
+Contributors: pmbaldha, woocommerce9, freemius
-Tags: email-read, tracking, read
+Tags: email-read, tracking, read, WooCommerce
 Requires at least: 4.0
 Tested up to: 5.8.2
-Stable tag: 5.2.8
+Stable tag: 5.2.9
 License: GPLv3 or later

 Email Tracker is a WordPress plugin that lets you know if the emails you've sent have been read or not and clicked or not.
 It is easy to install the WordPress plugin.
 You can track unlimited emails free of cost.